Credit cards are everywhere, so ubiquitous that it’s easy to forget there’s a dark side to this industry.

 Most of the consumers who rely on these colorful plastic cards to pay for transactions on a daily basis have no idea what secrets are hidden in the fine print of their credit card contracts.
 They don’t know their own rights or the questionable – but still legal – practices many credit card companies use to bring in more money.

 From misleading terms to myths about building credit, from the pitfalls of rewards programs to the consequences of late payments and nonpayment, there are plenty of realities your credit card company would rather keep you in the dark about.
-We’re here to shed some light on the 20 biggest secrets you need to know about the credit card industry.
+We’re here to shed some light on the 20 biggest credit card secrets from the industry.

 1. Think you’ve got a fixed rate?
 Not so fast.